-Trees have been the subject of disputes and litigation for several centuries, this leading to the formation of a highly regulated industry accommodating concerns of damage to property, personal injury and lack of daylight.
+Trees have been the subject of disputes and litigation for a couple of centuries, this leading to the formation of a highly regulated industry accommodating concerns of damage to property, personal injury and lack of daylight.

-The Council has "a duty of care to maintain its trees and woodlands in a safe condition".
+The Council has "a duty of care to maintain its trees and woods in a safe condition".